 No matter how “natural” or “raw” a sugar claims to be, any form of added sugars is unhealthy when you get too much.

-Added sugars like turbinado sugar have very low (or no) nutritional value and have a high concentration of calories.
+Added sugars like turbinado sugar have very low (or no) nutritional value.
 The Food and Drug Administration lists natural sweeteners as any added sugar that compares to white sugar's caloric density, nutritional value, and impact on blood glucose levels.

 Your body breaks down added sugars into glucose, often creating a dangerous excess.
 This extra glucose can lead to: